 Step 1: Determine your compliance objectives

 Start by determining why you’re pursuing a SOC 2 report.
-Analyze your current operations and strategic goals to prioritize objectives, whether it’s meeting customer requests, using SOC 2 as a competitive differentiator in the market, or looking to strengthen your security posture.
+Analyze your current operations and strategic goals to prioritize objectives, whether it’s meeting customer requests, using SOC 2 as a competitive differentiator in the market, or strengthening your cybersecurity posture.

-By the end of this step, you should be able to assess the type of report you need, the scope of SOC 2 implementation, and the approach to compliance.
+By the end of this step, you should be able to assess the type of report you need, the scope of SOC 2 implementation, and your approach to compliance.

 Next, determine whether you’re pursuing a Type 1 or Type 2 report.
-The decision depends on your market expectations, audit readiness, and resources available to meet compliance obligations.
+The decision depends on your market expectations, client requirements, audit readiness, and the resources available to meet compliance obligations.

-Although both reports demonstrate that your controls meet SOC 2 criteria, Type 1 only serves as a snapshot of your current control status.
-It can be suitable if you need to demonstrate your system maturity to stakeholders quickly.
+Although both reports demonstrate that your controls meet SOC 2 criteria, only Type 1 provides a snapshot of your current control status.
+It can be suitable if you need to quickly demonstrate your system's maturity to stakeholders.

 Type 2 reports are more comprehensive and generally widely requested, as they evaluate controls over a longer period.
 However, they require deeper preparation and documentation and take significantly longer to obtain.